AztecProtocol/engineering-designs/docs/build-ahead/dd.md

 - **Empty slot**: Predecessor offline — next proposer falls back to current behavior.
 - **Throughput**: Measure actual block count per slot with Build Ahead enabled vs disabled.

-To evaluate impact on KPIs, measure user-perceived latency and blocks per slot in a test network with and without Build Ahead, focusing on transactions arriving during the dead zone.

 # Rollout Plan

 This **requires** a coordinated rollup upgrade — the L1 contract changes (`ProposeLib.sol`) are a hard fork.
 All validators must upgrade simultaneously.

 A version of this without l1 changes CAN be shipped, however it proposer+1's certainty that the previous proposer's checkpoint will land a bit hairy.
 The games get a bit awkward.

-Rollback plan: disable Build Ahead in the sequencer config (fall back to current behavior where the next proposer waits for slot start).
-The L1 contract change is backwards-compatible — the designated proposer can always submit during their slot as before.

-Risks:
-- Blob data reconstruction may not be feasible from P2P data alone (see Open Questions)
-- Soft reorgs could surprise users if not properly communicated
-- L1 congestion scenarios need real-world testing to validate the depth limit behavior
-- Timetable changes may have unexpected interactions with the sub-slot scheduling

 # Future Work (Out of Scope)